artch/angular-route-segment/README.md

 Overview
 --------

 This library is intended to provide the lacking functionality of nested routing to AngularJS applications.
-It is widely known, there are no ways to keep a controller instance alive when only part of it should be updated via routing mechanics - the `$route` service re-creates the whole scope after a route is changed, losing its state completely. **route-segment** gives you a way to handle this.
+It is widely known, there are no ways to keep the page state unchanged when only a part of it should be updated via routing mechanics - the `$route` service re-creates the whole scope after a route is changed, losing its state completely. **route-segment** gives you a way to handle this.

 The library provides two pieces of code: `$routeSegment` service and `app-view-segment` directive.